Tais993/Async-programming/index.md

 You made it run in parallel, but not concurrent.
 Everytime your thread gets blocked the OS needs to handle it, which happens rather inefficient.

-And there also are security issues, a Thread exposes it's thread locals.
+And there also are security issues, a Thread exposes its thread locals.
 A thread local is a variable local to the Thread, once set they cannot be removed unless overwritten by a different value.
 While this makes sense, when in the context of a ThreadPool, this means that all tasks using the Thread also get access to the locals.